 PowerDMARC

-Given above are various scenarios of why SPF authentication fails.
-You can monitor your domains with our DMARC analyzer to get reports on SPF authentication failures.
-When you have DMARC reporting enabled, the receiving MTA returns any one of the following SPF authentication failure results for the email depending on the reason for which your email failed SPF.
+When you have DMARC reporting enabled, the receiving MTA may return any one of the following SPF failure results for SPF failed emails.
 Let’s get to know them better:

-Types of SPF Fail Qualifiers
+Types of SPF Failures

-The following are types of SPF Fail qualifiers each of which is added as a prefix before the SPF fail mechanism:
+The following are types of SPF fail qualifiers each of which is added as a prefix before the SPF fail mechanism:

 “+” “Pass”